FiAWe/recruitment-ml/README.md

 This was a very time constrained project, so there are many things I would like to improve.
 One thing I only touched on at the end was repetition and k-fold cross-validation.
 This would give a better idea of the model's performance and allow for more robust hyperparameter tuning.

 I have implemented a function for k-fold cross-validation, and run it for the Naive Bayes model.
-I would also like to implement repetition, which is a simple addition due to the set up of the splitters using a seed.
+I would also like to implement repetition, which is a simple addition due to the set up of the data splitting being seeded.

 A major step for improvement would be hyperparameter tuning.
 I have only done a small amount for these models, without a full grid search.
 This would likely improve the performance of the models.
 In particular the deep models have a lot of further potential which could be explored with hyperparameter tuning.

 A further area to explore is how the text pre-processing affects the model score.
 I applied basic text-preprocessing to standardise the inputs.
 But punctuation, capitalisation, and other features could be used to improve the model.

+An interseting area to explore would be to assess each word of pairing of words had the greatest effect on a models prediction.
+Expanding it to look at user input as it is being typed, to give feedback on the likelihood of/similarity to Jane Austen's writing style.

 Finally, I would like to explore more models.
 I have only tested a few models, but there are many more that could be tested.
-For example, I would like to test the state-of-the-art transformer models like GPT-3 and Gemini.
+For example, I would like to test the state-of-the-art transformer models like GPT-4 and Gemini.
 These models cannot be run locally, and instead either need to be fine-tuned withing their own ecosystem or used via one-shot/few-shot learning.
+The power of these models is incredible, and with their general knowledge of language, they could likely pick up on the subtleties of Jane Austen's writing style.